-7 Reasons Why the Skin Care Sector is Fraudulent: or Deceptive at the Very Best
+7 Reasons Why the Skin Care Sector is Fraudulent

 The healthcare industry – particularly the over-the-counter skin care sector – is full of deceptive, fraudulent and bogus claims.
 What’s at stake?
 An estimated $400-billion dollar global skin care industry that takes advantage of the universal fear: getting old.

-It's a perfect storm: Profits to be made by skincare manufacturers and “skin care experts”, a combination of a celebrity obsessed culture with celebrity endorsed media, and an aging population that deeply wants to believe the advertising claims promising everlasting youth.
-Let's explain.
+It’s a perfect storm: Profits to be made by skincare manufacturers and “skin care experts”, a combination of a celebrity-obsessed culture with celebrity endorsed media, and an aging population that deeply wants to believe the advertising claims promising everlasting youth (beware of the Sephora scam).
+Let’s explain.

 Skin Care Scams: Ranging From the Best Eye Cream for Wrinkles to the Best Skin Care Products Reviews